dereneaton/ipyrad/docs/full_tutorial_CLI.rst

     3K_0    TGAGGG
     3L_0    ATATTA

 Now lets run step 1!
+For the simulated data this will take < 1 minute.

 .. code-block:: bash